-- 44. Developing global guidelines on sustainable relief is the first step in turning these discussions and debates into operational realities.
-However, for this to be truly effective, commitment must be sought from international agencies, governments (local and national) and civil society on these guidelines and the direction of change that they represent. - 45.
-Once commitment and consensus is developed, it is vital that these guidelines are translated into action at all levels.
-National plans of action on disaster management are being developed, or have been developed in many countries, and these guidelines should further inform the development of these plans. - 46.
-The guiding principles will also support the development of a Declaration of Sustainable Relief in Human Settlements.
-It is anticipated that the Declaration would eventually constitute a global standard of human settlements recovery and development in post-crisis situations, thus facilitating the creation of various instruments enhancing the operationalisation of the guiding principles.
-UN-HABITAT has a unique position in the UN system in terms of its long-standing commitment to sustainable human settlements development, and as such, it has a clear role in addressing and contributing to the provision of sustainable relief in rehabilitation of housing, services and human settlements.
+- 44. Developing guiding principles on sustainable relief is the first step in turning discussions and debates into operational realities.
+For this to be truly effective, however, commitment must be sought from international agencies, governments (local and national) and civil society on these principles and the direction of change that they represent. - 45.
+Once commitment and consensus is developed, it is vital that these principles be translated into action at all levels.
+National plans of action on disaster management are being developed or have been developed in many countries, and these principles should further inform the development of those plans.

+46. The guiding principles will also support the development of a planned declaration on sustainable relief in human settlements.
+It is anticipated that the declaration will eventually constitute a global standard of human settlements recovery and development practice in post-crisis situations, thus facilitating the creation of various instruments enhancing the operationalisation of the guiding principles.
+UN-Habitat has a unique position in the United Nations system in terms of its long-standing commitment to sustainable human settlements development, in the light of which it has a clear role in addressing and contributing to the provision of sustainable relief in the rehabilitation of housing, services and human settlements.